entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 Quantum computations are not easy.
 So, we broke the challenge into a series of sequential steps.

 You don't need to strictly follow the steps as we have outlined them.
 The most important things are:

  - A correct implementation of the graph coloring problem
  - Your exploration of the problem space!

 The last section includes some ideas on how to further explore the challenge.

 ##  **The cost function**

 First things first: what are we trying to do?
-We are given a graph with $N$ verteces and some connectivity, and a set of $n$ colors.
+We are given a graph with $N$ vertexes and some connectivity, and a set of $n$ colors.
 The optimization problem then is to find a color for each vertex such that no edge connects two vertexes of the same color.
 Two simple examples are given by the following choices of graphs and coloring:

 ![graph_coloring](/img/Greedy_colourings.svg.png)